-Somatic Psychotherapy My brand of embodied therapy activates the innate self-healing mechanisms that is within everyone.
+Somatic Psychotherapy My brand of Embodied Psychotherapy activates the innate self-healing mechanisms that is within everyone.
 When we contact the deeper wisdom within – the one buried under distraction and less-than-best choices – a cascade of healing effects take place.
 That’s because there is no […]

-The bulk of my work is traditional therapy, with two people sitting together in a sacred space.
-I additionally offer a style of therapy that is unique to my scope of practice called Embodied Psychotherapy.
-This style of therapy is inspired by Eastern philosophy and incorporates yin yoga postures.
-It can be an adjunct to traditional therapy or used exclusively as a route for personal transformation.
+The bulk of my work is traditional therapy.
+Additionally I offer a unique approach called Embodied Psychotherapy.
+This style is inspired by Eastern philosophy and incorporates Yin Yoga.
+Yin is different in that it is slow, steady and stationary.
+It can be an adjunct to therapy or your primary route for growth and transformation.

 Psychodynamic therapy uncovers the patterns driving our behavior.
 Its goal is to understand how behavior and mood are influenced by thoughts and feelings.
-We do this by increasing awareness and exploring the past. this includes take a look at early life experiences.
+We do this by increasing awareness and exploring the past with compassion and clarity.

 Relationships are an important piece of a psychodynamic approach, which includes you and I. Exploring relationships provides you with a perspective that is rich with possibility.
 New roles and ways of being emerge.
 This breaks patterns that are no longer serving you and lays the groundwork for new ways of being.

 The stories we tell ourselves matter.
 People usually attribute their distress to difficult situations, but in reality, it is our reactions to situations.
 I use powerful questions to get you in touch with your thoughts, feelings and beliefs.
 But also to help you accurately tell your story.